I've been promising them to the audience for four...

 Let me scan it very briefly.

-Yeah, it doesn't sing I'm a Spanish.
+Yeah, it doesn't sing in my Spanish.

-It just says everyone's just assuming that.
+Everyone's just assuming that.

 Right.

-City's commission well, are we wrong?
+Well, are we wrong?

 Absolutely not.

-She said the violation is of the city's fair practices ordinance which prohibits discrimination in employment, public accommodation, and housing.
+She said the violation is of the city's fair practices ordinance, which prohibits discrimination in employment, public accommodation, and housing.

-Well, he doesn't say they can't point to the food they want, I guess.
+They can't point to the food they want, I guess.

-It's a cheesestake place.
+It's a cheesesteak place.

-Uh I'll have the chicken strips.
+I'll have the chicken strips.

-What what else it just how hard would it be?
+How hard would it be?

 Exactly.